holygeek/git-number/README.markdown

     ```console
     $ git mv a.txt b.txt
-    $ gn
+    $ g
     # On branch b
     # Changes to be committed:
     #   (use "git reset HEAD <file>..." to unstage)
     #
     #1      renamed:    a.txt -> b.txt
     #
-    $ gn reset 1  # this will NOT do what you want it to do!
+    $ g reset 1  # this will NOT do what you want it to do!
     ```

 4. Since git 1.8.4.1, git-status now defaults to showing the untracked files